 We all have access to stamina, strength, resources, and intuitive support.
 Whatever we ask for we can possess.
 For even when we walk through the passes of loss, suffering, trauma and angst, I'm a firm believer that 'it is in the quiet crucible of [our] personal, private sufferings that [our] noblest dreams are born and God's greatest gifts are given in compensation for what [we've] been through.'

-And for that, I am profoundly grateful because the substance of our character is always shaped beautifull in the most challenging of settings.
+And for that, I am profoundly grateful because where else could the substance of our character be beautifully shaped, but in the extremist of settings.